vanityURLs/website/content/_index.en.md

     subtitle="Looks great on different screen sizes.
 Built-in dark mode support, with auto-switching based on user's system preference."
   >}}
   {{< hextra/feature-card
-    title="Build and Host for Free"
+    title="Build and Host for Free!!"
     subtitle="Build with GitHub Actions, and host for free on GitHub Pages.
 Alternatively it can be hosted on any static hosting service."
   >}}
   {{< hextra/feature-card